LLNL/mpibind/tutorials/tapia22/README.md

 ### Using Slurm to run a parallel job

-In Hands-On Exercises B & D, we used commands that began with `srun -p<QUEUE> -t1`. `srun` is a command that comes from a piece of software called Slurm and allows us to run parallel programs.
+In Hands-On Exercises B & D, we used commands that began with `srun`. `srun` is a command that comes from a piece of software called Slurm and allows us to run parallel programs.
 In order to run parallel programs, we often need to request special resources.
 For example, if we want to run a program across several nodes, we first need to request access to use several nodes at once.
 Slurm helps manage requests like this, and figures out how to "schedule" jobs in environments where many users can make requests for the same resources.

 #### Hands-on exercise E: Serial *Hello World*